Resource CenterPublic Health Directive

 a.
 You are awaiting, boarding, disembarking, or traveling on public airplanes, ships, ferries, trains, subways, buses, taxis, and ride-shares as they are traveling into, within, or out of the United States and U.S. territories.
 This includes hubs, airports, terminals, stations, and ports of entry.

-3. Masks are highly recommended in any of the following circumstances if you are not vaccinated:
+2. Masks are recommended in any of the following circumstances if you are not vaccinated:

 a.
 You are in a public setting around people who don’t live in your household, especially when indoors and when it may be difficult for you to stay six feet apart from people who don’t live with you.